 Augmented reality applications ready for download

 There are quite a few applications already waiting to be downloaded.
 A quick online search will show you the dozens of other AR applications that are available.
 For example, except from the ones already mentioned you have already probably heard about Pokémon Go and Google Translate.
-You could also check out the list of our 10 favorite AR applications for your mobile device here.
+Also, there are some augmented reality apps for education which is great for students who can hard to concentrate.

 Technology innovation moves in waves ...
 First PCs, then the Internet, then Mobile – the biggest waves are always caused by a new platform that changes the way we interact and live our lives ...
 The biggest wave - Virtual Reality, as many analysts believe ...